MicrosoftDocs/common-data-model-and-service/entity-reference/introduction.md

 The three pillars of the Common Data Service are:

-+ **Be the focal point for your data**: bring your data together into one place.
++ **1. Be the focal point for your data**: bring your data together into one place.
-+ **Be a great place to build and manage apps**: help app creators and developers of all skill levels to easily create apps with the data in the Common Data Service.
++ **2. Be a great place to build and manage apps**: help app creators and developers of all skill levels to easily create apps with the data in the Common Data Service.
-+ **It just works with the rest of Microsoft**: provide out-of-the-box integrations with technologies across Microsoft including Flow, Power BI, and Office.
++ **3. It just works with the rest of Microsoft**: provide out-of-the-box integrations with technologies across Microsoft including Flow, Power BI, and Office.

 Learn more about the Common Data Service and what you can do with it: